Handy Summer Info

 • Red signs denote prohibited areas: This means no dogs at all.
 Most beach area prohibitions are either during the dotterel nesting season from Labour Weekend to 1 March, or over the summer period and holiday weekends.
 We also have areas that are prohibited all year round.

 The most important rule to remember is that dogs must be on a lead unless specified otherwise.
-So, when in doubt, it's best to put your dog on a lead.
+So, when in doubt, it's best to be safe and put your dog on a lead.

 For more information, call and ask us on 07 868 0200.
 Or visit our Dogs page for a summary of the rules for each Community Board area, and more about our Dog Control bylaw.